varda/varda/doc/design.rst

 Todo: Add a page on security to the Managing Varda section.

-Authentication via HTTP Basic Authentication, so only use with SSL.
+Authentication via HTTP Basic Authentication, or API tokens, so only use with SSL.

 Sample state